emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-using-a-tag.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-capture-using-a-tag--capture-overview-event-stream.png"></p>

-Good to know that these tags are also available in all other ILM phases to help you get a better overview of your integration landscape.
+It is good to know that these tags are also available in the other ILM phases to help you get a better overview of your integration landscape.

 ##### Practice

 ## 4. Assignment

-This time we have a two part assignment:
+This time we have a two-part assignment:
 - Add a tag identifying the scope of a project or sprint and link it to the systems and integrations that are part of this scope
 - Filter the Capture overview based on this tag to see what tagging can do for you